Pylons/pyramid/docs/narr/startup.rst

    'default_locale_name':'en'}``.

 #.
 The ``app`` function then calls various methods on the an instance of the
-   class :class:`pyramid.configuration.Configurator` method.
+   class :class:`pyramid.config.Configurator` method.
 The intent of calling these methods is to populate an :term:`application registry`, which represents the :app:`Pyramid` configuration related to the application.

 #.
-The :meth:`pyramid.configuration.Configurator.make_wsgi_app` method is
+The :meth:`pyramid.config.Configurator.make_wsgi_app` method is
    called.
 The result is a :term:`router` instance.
 The router is associated with the :term:`application registry` implied by the configurator previously populated by other methods run against the